South Norwalk Train Station Area Study

 - Incorporating findings from this South Norwalk train station plan into the larger South Norwalk Transit-oriented development plan

-Phase Two of the South Norwalk Train Station Area Study will establish more concrete details based on the findings of Phase I including:
+Phase Two of the South Norwalk Train Station Area Study established more concrete details based on the findings of Phase I including:

 - The appropriate density, massing, building, and streetscape design within the existing redevelopment plan and existing zoning for SoNo Station Design District